Bassamkhalid011/flyrank-Image-Understanding-Content-Matching-Engine/BUILDLOG.md

 ## MAJOR PROBLEM: Gemini API Key & SDK Issues (solved by developer)

 This was the biggest obstacle in the entire capstone.
-The developer (Hanzala) spent significant time debugging this personally.
+The developer (Bassam) spent significant time debugging this personally.

 ### Problem 1 — Free tier quota is 0 on new accounts